winglang/wing/README.md

 Function definition starts with keyword **fn**, name and a list of arguments in parenthesis.
 These definition are always at block level.
 List of arguments starts with one or more parameter names, separated by comma.
+Parameter names must be all followed by a type annotation.
 After comma, a colon is followed by a type expression.
 After parenthesis, an optional colon with a type specifier can be specified to forward declare the return type.
+If missing, `nil` is assumed.
 Function body must be enclosed in { } block.
 Default argument values must be compile time constants.
 Function argument type can be inferred only if it has default argument value.